funmiayinde/ts-algorithms/README.md

-# WEB SERVICE

 ## Description
-Api web service written in Node, Mongo and Typescript
+Algorithms and Data Structure written in Typescript

 ## Local Setup